-Sikkim is a unique state, it shares its borders with Bhutan, Nepal, China and almost shares it with Bangladesh.
+Sikkim is a unique state, it shares its borders with Bhutan, Nepal, and China, and almost shares it with Bangladesh.
 It is surrounded by foreign land on all its sides.
-‘Small but beautiful’ is the tagline of Sikkim tourism, and quite apt too.
+“Small but beautiful” is the tagline of Sikkim tourism, and quite apt too.
 It is a small state and is doing pretty well with its tourism.

 Sikkim Travel Tales

-Gangtok, the capital of Sikkim is city which adorns one side of a mountain, overseeing a valley and always looking at the Kanchenjunga peak.
-You can see the snow capped Kanchenjunga from almost all the places in Gangtok.
-Gangtok tourism circuit includes Enchey Monastery, Handicrafts Museum, a Chortem, Institute of Tibetology, Flower show and the famous Rumtek Monastery.
+Gangtok, the capital of the state is a city that adorns one side of a mountain, overseeing a valley and always looking at the Kanchenjunga peak.
+You can see the snow-capped Kanchenjunga from almost all the places in Gangtok.
+Gangtok tourism circuit includes Enchey Monastery, Handicrafts Museum, a Chorten, Institute of Tibetology, Flower show, and the famous Rumtek Monastery.
 You can cover all these in less than a day.
 Everything except Rumtek is in the city and quite close to each other.

 Institute of Tibetology

-Institute of Tibetology has a small museum which depicts the evolution of Buddhism in the region.
-It showcases various Thangka paintings and things used in the Buddhist rituals, including Kapali, a bowl made out of the human skull.
+The Institute of Tibetology has a small museum that depicts the evolution of Buddhism in the region.
+It showcases various Thangka paintings and things used in Buddhist rituals, including Kapali, a bowl made out of the human skull.
 There is a small library also where you can buy the publications of the institute at very nominal prices.
-On the first floor of the institute, there was a photo exhibition about Namgyal dynasty, which ruled Sikkim till about 1975.
-Apart from the family and political photographs of the Namgyals what enchants you is the paintings on the walls of this hall.
+On the first floor of the institute, there was a photo exhibition about the Namgyal dynasty, which ruled the state till about 1975.
+Apart from the family and political photographs of the Namgyal what enchants you is the paintings on the walls of this hall.

-Rumtek is the most important and well known landmark in Sikkim.
-One of the most important places for the Buddhists as it is the seat of Karmapas.
-At this point in time, after the demise of 16th Karmapa, there is a controversy regarding who is the 17th Karmapa.
-As there are 2 persons claiming stake for the same.
-And due to this controversy and the political issues associated with it, there is huge amount of security around this monastery.
-The unique feature of Rumtek is its ‘Fluorescent/Parrot Green’ color on all windows and doors and just about everywhere.
+Rumtek is the most important and well-known landmark in the state.
+One of the most important places for the Buddhists as it is the seat of Karmapa.
+At this point in time, after the demise of the 16th Karmapa, there is a controversy regarding who is the 17th Karmapa.
+As there are 2 persons claiming a stake for the same.
+And due to this controversy and the political issues associated with it, there is a huge amount of security around this monastery.
+The unique feature of Rumtek is its Fluorescent/Parrot Green color on all windows and doors and just about everywhere.

-The difference in monasteries in Bhutan and Sikkim is the number of people.
-The monasteries in Bhutan hardly have any people, all you could see was few young and old Lamas.
-But in Sikkim, you see security guards, Lamas, people, people and more people.
-To cater to all these people there are shops all around serving the Tibetan tea and lemon tea along with Momos and other small eats.
+The difference between monasteries in Bhutan and Sikkim is the number of people.
+The monasteries in Bhutan hardly have any people, all you could see were a few young and old Lamas.
+But in this state, you see security guards, Lamas, people, people, and more people.
+To cater to all these people there are shops all around serving Tibetan tea and lemon tea along with Momos and other small eats.
 There is a Shri Karma Nalanda institute where the students study.
 There is also a golden stupa where the 16th Karmapa’s relics are.
 It’s a small serene place where a Lama was praying.
-And there was a kind of peace which was different from the rest of the monastery.
+And there was a kind of peace that was different from the rest of the monastery.

 Changu Lake & Baba Mandir

-There is must do one day trip to Tsomgo or Changu lake and Baba Mandir.
+There is a must-do one-day trip to Tsomgo or Changu lake and Baba Mandir.
 As far as I could gather the only way to travel there is to use the shared taxis.
-Which take a permit to enter the area every morning and then pick up the various tourists, take them around and bring them back by end of the day.
-Unfortunately due to heavy snow, I could not go to Baba Mandir.
+Which take a permit to enter the area every morning and then pick up the various tourists, take them around and bring them back by the end of the day.
+Unfortunately, due to heavy snow, I could not go to Baba Mandir.
 Which is supposed to be a temple dedicated to an army man who died in that area while rescuing some other people?
-There is a mythical story around how he directed people to his own dead body by appearing in their dreams.
+There is a mythical story about how he directed people to his own dead body by appearing in their dreams.
 People there believe that he protects the China border and takes care of the people there.
-Its quite an interesting story.
+It’s quite an interesting story.

-Baba mandir is located close to Nathula Pass which is the gateway for Indo-China trade.
-About 17 km’s before Nathula pass and 12,400 ft above sea level is Tsomgo lake.
+Baba Mandir is located close to Nathula Pass which is the gateway for Indo-China trade.
+About 17 km before Nathula Pass and 12,400 ft above sea level is Tsomgo lake.
 Which was frozen when I visited in mid-March.
 This was the first time I had ever seen a frozen lake.
 So it was quite an experience for me.
-You can go around the lake riding on Yaks, who walk effortlessly on snow.
-You can climb the snow laden hill around the lake and play in the snow.
+You can go around the lake riding on Yaks, which walks effortlessly on snow.
+You can climb the snow-laden hill around the lake and play in the snow.
 It is hilarious when you see people losing their balance and slipping on snow.
 And it feels quite on the contrary when you slip and shout.
 Believe me, almost everyone slips and falls.

-Sikkim offers many kind of tourists circuits like trekking, bird watching, photography etc, what I visited is the popular circuit and is confined to east Sikkim.
-Look forward to doing North Sikkim sometime.
+The state offers many kinds of tourist circuits like trekking, bird watching, photography, etc, what I visited is the popular circuit and is confined to the eastern part of the state.
+Look forward to doing the northern part sometime sooner.

-Recommend you read following places to visit in Sikkim.
+Recommend you read the following places to visit in the state.